crgvf-commits/MC/README.md

 **A Layered Federated Architecture for Cyber Threat Intelligence Sharing**

-The materials support inspection of the empirical corpus, the sector classification process, and the Monte Carlo robustness results reported in the paper.
+The materials support inspection of the empirical corpus, the sector classification process, and the Monte Carlo robustness analysis reported in the paper.

 ## Purpose